jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-01-kafka-development-with-docker-part-4/index.md

 part-04_app_3   sh -c pip install -r requi ...
 Up      8000/tcp
 ```

-Each instance of the consumer subscribes its own topic partition, and we can check it by container logs.
+Each instance of the consumer subscribes to its own topic partition, and we can check that by container logs.
 Below shows the last 10 log entries of one of the instances.
 It shows it polls messages from partition 0 only.

 ```bash
 $ docker logs -f --tail 10 part-04_app_1